govau/design-system-site/content/components/core/spacing.md

 The base-unit `1unit` of spacing in GOLD is derived from `1rem` which in most browsers equates to `16px`.

 ### Design software
-Layouts should use pixel values which are divisible by 4.
+For doing mockups in software like Sketch or Photoshop, use pixel values which are divisible by 4.

 ### Development
 Developers should use `AU-fontgrid` and `AU-space` SCSS functions.

-The `AU-space` accepts a default un-named unit `1unit` and outputs a scalable / accessible value `1rem` as well as a fallback for older browsers `16px`.
+The `AU-space` accepts a default unnamed unit `1unit` and outputs a scalable / accessible value `1rem` as well as a fallback for older browsers `16px`.